All Episodes

 What a concept.

-But I think I think the things are breaking down.
+But I think things are breaking down.

-I don't think that people if things break down to the level that they could, and I don't want to see this, but if they do, then um a lot of these authority figures are going to just walk away because if the currency fails, why would they go to work?
+I don't think that people, if things break down to the level that they could, and I don't want to see this, but if they do, then a lot of these authority figures are going to just walk away because if the currency fails, why would they go to work?

 It's called a black market, but it's really a free market pop up.

-I don't think we're gonna get there, but the trend is moving that way, and it's moving that way rapidly, and that's why you're seeing these rapid movements in the metals, because it's a precursor or barometer of the storm ahead.
+And that's why you're seeing these rapid movements in the metals, because it's a precursor or a barometer of the storm ahead.

-I mean, when a barometer really moves, and you're a sailor or a pilot, and you see that thing go, you go, holy moly, I better really pay attention.
+I mean, when a barometer really moves and you're a sailor or a pilot and you see that thing go, you go, holy moly, I better really pay attention.

 Something's out there that I don't want to fly into or put my boat into.